 The Barnsdall Oklahoma Public Works Authority, and the City of Barnsdall Industrial Trust Authority, are excluded from the financial statements of the City of Barnsdall.
-The Barnsdall Oklahoma Public Works Authority issues separate financial statements.
+The Barnsdall Oklahoma Public Works Authority issues separate financial statements and the City of Barnsdall Trust Authority has had no activity for fiscal year 2020, so no financial statements have been issued.